-A screen protector will keep your screen free from scratches Charging Port
+A screen protector will keep your screen free from scratches

+Charging Port

+- A charging port is where you plug in the cable to charge your device - The charging port is at the bottom of a smartphone, and on the side of a tablet - The charging port can become clogged with dust and debris.
+Phone and computer repair shops may be willing to clear the port for free.

+How to Connect to the Internet

+The Internet

-- A charging port is where you plug in the cable to charge your device. - The charging port is at the bottom of a smartphone, and on the side of a tablet - The charging port can become clogged up with dust and debris.
-Phone and computer repair shops may also be willing to clear the port for free.
-How to Connect to the Internet The Internet The internet allows us to send and receive digital data (a bit like sending and receiving letters using a really quick postal service).
-Broadband is the high-speed connection to the internet.
-There are several ways to connect to the internet: Wireless networking or Wi-Fi Wi-Fi is a way of getting broadband internet without wires.
-It creates a network so you can go online (use the internet).
-You can connect to the internet using Wi-Fi in your home by buying a wireless router or using mobile internet.
-There are a range of broadband packages where you can sign up a contract and pay monthly to use the internet.
-(See the appendix for how to get a broadband connection) To connect at home 1.
-Click on the Wi-Fi symbol on your device
+The Internet allows us to send and receive digital data (a bit like sending and receiving letters using a really quick postal service).
+Broadband is the high-speed connection to the Internet.
+There are several ways to connect to the Internet:

+Wireless networking or Wi-Fi

+Wi-Fi is a way of getting broadband Internet without wires.
+It creates a network so you can go online (use the Internet).
+You can connect to the Internet using Wi-Fi in your home by buying a wireless router or using mobile Internet.
+There are a range of broadband packages where you can sign up for a contract and pay monthly to use the Internet.

+To connect at home

+1. Click on the Wi-Fi symbol on your device

 2. Look at the list of Wi-Fi signals available.
-Your home Wi-Fi router will have a panel that shows the name of your Wi-Fi network.
-It also shows the long password
+Your home Wi-Fi router will have a panel on the side, back or bottom with the Wi-Fi network and password.